denarie/sand-springboot-rest/README.md

-# Sand Collectors Demo Applications: SpringBoot Data REST Backend
+# Sand Collectors Demo Applications: SpringBoot Data hypermedia-driven REST Backend

 This is the sand collection backend of the sand collection applications.
 It was migrated from a Microsoft Access Database to a MySQL database.
-Hence the domain object use table name and column name annotations to map the existing names.
+Hence the domain objects use table name s and column names annotations to map the existing names.

 The sand collection domain consists of
  * Sand: the sand samples that were collected with their geo coordinates